8 Awesome Reasons to Visit Palawan

 Reasons to visit Palawan

-El Nido was my favourite place in the whole of the Philippines, it is a must see in Palawan.
+El Nido was my favourite place in the whole of the Philippines, it’s one of the best places to visit in Palawan.
 It may take around 5 hours to get there by bus from Puerto Princesa, but it’s definitely worth it!

 The sheer beauty of El Nido is incredible, from the towering karst cliffs to the golden beaches, it’s a hidden paradise.
 In fact, El Nido is the place that inspired Alex Garland to write his famous novel, The Beach!